 6.12 The current financial position of the Homelessness Service and planned spend for 2021/22 is summarised in table 3 below.
 The General Fund Homelessness base budget in 2021/22 is £1.378m.
 This budget covers the costs of staffing, bed & breakfast accommodation costs, third party payments to partners and other operational costs.
 The Homelessness service also receives ringfenced funding from MHCLG in for the form of the Homeless Prevention Grant (£443k in 21/22) and Rough Sleepers Initiative Grant (£660k in 21/22).
 These annual allocations are not guaranteed and are also not known in advance.
-The Executive also approved a carry forward request of £320k on 21st July 2021.
+The service is also awaiting approval by the Executive for a carry forward request of £320k.
 Table 3 below shows a predicted net budget surplus 2021/2022 of £253k.
-This net surplus prediction is anticipated to reduce due to several factors including the ending of the landlord ban on evictions and additional lease costs for Canonsgrove and other properties.
+This net surplus prediction is anticipated to reduce due to a number of factors including the ending of the landlord ban on evictions and additional lease costs for Canonsgrove and other properties.